What is a Fiduciary Bond?

 How Do They Work:

-Fiduciary bond requirements by the surety company which issued the bond to pay the amount of a claim made against a fiduciary, in the event that the fiduciary undergoes some breach of responsibility.
-As an example, should the fiduciary commit fraud fraud or embezzlement of the assets belonging to the party being protected, the bond would limit the loss incurred to the estate or the trust.
+Fiduciary bond requirements by the surety company which issued the bond to pay the amount of a claim made against a fiduciary, if the fiduciary undergoes some breach of responsibility.
+As an example, should the fiduciary commit fraud or embezzlement of the assets belonging to the party being protected, the bond would limit the loss incurred to the estate or the trust.

 What is a fiduciary bond & When a fiduciary mind as needed

 State laws will determine the fiduciary bond requirement in any legal case.
 Most commonly this pertains to probate actions, and many states require that the executors post a bond for such probate actions.
-If a person dies without preparing a will, or fails to include a waiver of bond requirements in the will, this bond will generally be necessary.
-It’s also possible for the state to impose the requirement of a fiduciary bond even if the decedent has specifically included a clause in the will which waives the need for this bond.
+If a person dies without preparing a will or fails to include a waiver of bond requirements in the will, this bond will generally be necessary.
+It’s also possible for the state to require a fiduciary bond even if the decedent has specifically included a clause in the will which waives the need for this bond.

 Fiduciary bonds are sometimes also requested by creditors or beneficiaries who may be concerned about the honesty or loyalty of a given fiduciary.
-Instead of having them removed from his/her post, it is very common to request the court to impose the requirement of a fiduciary bond, in order to ensure that they carry out his or her responsibilities appropriately.
+Instead of having them removed from his/her post, it is very common to request the court to require a fiduciary bond, to ensure that they carry out his or her responsibilities appropriately.

-The court may also impose fiduciary bond requirement when it considers something in the background of the fiduciary to be suspect or questionable in terms of their ability to administer the assets of an estate.
-Cases where the fiduciary is generally not required are those in which corporate entities are involved such as banks or trust companies, because these entities would be able to pay back funds which were lost due to negligence.
+The court may also impose a fiduciary bond requirement when it considers something in the background of the fiduciary to be suspect or questionable in terms of their ability to administer the assets of an estate.
+Cases, where the fiduciary is generally not required, are those in which corporate entities are involved such as banks or trust companies because these entities would be able to pay back funds which were lost due to negligence.